 The Kingdom of Norway, as it is officially known, continues to share this source of national pride with the United Kingdom as a gesture of thanks for the country’s stalwart support during World War II.
 Every year, Norway ships a towering tree to England, where it stands in grandeur in Trafalgar Square in the middle of London.
 The annual tree-lighting ceremony there often draws hundreds of spectators who bask in the spirit of festivity and goodwill, from one kingdom to another.

-The Christmas tree continues to be an important Norwegian focal point on Christmas Eve, but not before church bells ring out at 5 p.m. to signal the official start of Christmas.
+The Christmas tree continues to be an important focal point on Christmas Eve, but not before church bells ring out at 5 p.m. to signal the official start of Christmas in Norway.
 Called ringe julen, or “ringing in Christmas,” families gather around the tree in a circle.
 There, one person picks up a gift and hands it to the recipient.
 Everyone watches as the gift is opened, and then another person circles the tree and repeats this custom until all the gifts are opened.
 Children usually have to wait until Christmas morning for their gifts, which are delivered by a small gnome called Julenissen (also known as Julesvenn).